katur/gunsiano/README.md

 Public interface includes basic information about the lab and its research.

-Interface for lab members only includes databases and interfaces to organize identities and stock locations of the following (either individual stocks or those coupled to a location in a library):
+Area for lab members only includes databases and interfaces to organize identities and stock locations of the following (either individual stocks or those coupled to a location in a library):
 * worm strains